 What if reports indicate significant difficulties?

-If reports show substantial challenges, individual schools may decide to implement a late start to resolve the situation.
+If reports show substantial challenges, schools may decide to implement a late start to resolve the situation.
 The emergency late start schedule still counts as a full day of instruction, thus no make up day in the spring is needed.